-The changes are focussed on reducing sugar levels, as well as increasing whole grains into the diet, as it is thought that these can lower heart disease, reduce obesity and even minimise the risk of some cancers.
+The changes are focused on reducing sugar levels, as well as increasing whole grains in the diet, as it is thought that these can lower heart disease, reduce obesity and even minimise the risk of some cancers.

 With this in mind, it is easy to see why people will be drawn to making small changes in their diets.
 One area that has been added is the reduction of the inclusion of ‘smoothie’ type drinks as part of the fruit intake.
 This is because of the high sugar content of smoothies, so 150ml counts towards only one of the five a day fruit intake.

 There is some disagreement about the latest increase in carbohydrates, with some medical professionals indicating that this advice could have detrimental health effects.
-In particular, that the increase of carbohydrates may lead to increased occurrence of type 2 diabetes as this is considered a carbohydrate intolerance.
+In particular, the increase of carbohydrates may lead to an increased occurrence of type 2 diabetes as this is considered carbohydrate intolerance.